Quickly exit this site by pressing the Escape key Leave this site

 We are a modern, proactive and flexible police force.
 We put the communities we serve first and are there for victims when they need us most.

-Chief Constable Charlie Hall and his executive leadership team are based at headquarters in Welwyn Garden City, alongside staff that provide administrative support.
+Chief Constable Andy Prophet and his leadership team are based at headquarters in Welwyn Garden City, alongside staff that provide administrative support.

-As well as our emergency response teams, at a local level Safer Neighbourhood Teams work with partners such as councils to promote safety and keep crime low.
+As well as our emergency response teams, at a local level Neighbourhood Policing Teams work with partners such as councils to promote safety and keep crime low.

-We also have specialist investigation teams who help support some of the most vulnerable people in our communities.
+We also have specialist investigation teams who help support and work to protect some of the most vulnerable people in our communities.

 Ensuring we are providing the best service is essential.
 We are always reviewing our approach, learning from previous experiences and listening to feedback.